JamFox/docs.jamfox.dev/docs/content/devops/vaultkrb.md

 Assuming admin linked the policy to the `acc-adm-support` e-group then I would have access to create, update, read and delete secrets under the `kv/acc-adm` path upon login to Vault.

-So you would use the following CLI commad:
+So you would use the following CLI command:

 ```bash
 vault kv put kv/acc-adm/services/accsvc password=N3wSecur3p4ssw0rD!